Media or speaking Inquiry

 Our researchers have expertise in evidence-based research and interventions for health areas including HIV, intimate partner violence and gender-based violence, trauma, substance use and addiction, and have extensively researched with populations including those within the criminal justice system, refugees, migrant workers, sexual and gender minorities, and more.

-Contact us to get in touch with a researcher.
+Contact us to get in touch with or interview a researcher.

 Invite SIG to speak at your event

 Let us know more about your event and the expertise needed.
 Contact us.